 WoundZipper Licensing Program FAQ's

 The intellectual property associated with the WoundZipper is currently available for licensing.
-Below are the most common questions a potential licensee is likely to ask before negotiating the terms of a license:
+Below are the most common questions a potential licensee or purchaser is likely to ask before negotiating the terms of a license or sale:

 WHAT IS BEING LICENSED?

-The license will include: (1) the U.S. Patent for the WoundZipper; (2) the patent applications for the continuation application derived from the original patent application; (3) the patent application containing improvements to the original WoundZipper; (4) The trademark rights to the WoundZipper and its distinctive logo; and, (5) the general technology and know-how relating to the WoundZipper.
+The license will include: (1) the U.S. Patents for the WoundZipper; (2) the Chinese patent; (3) the European patent; (4) The trademark rights to the WoundZipper and its distinctive logo; and, (5) the general technology and know-how relating to the WoundZipper.

-The ‘217 patent broadly covers the essential features of the WoundZipper.
+The patents broadly cover the essential features of the WoundZipper.
 At a general level, the patent covers the use of flexible magnetic strips of opposite polarity secured to each side of a wound.
 After proper positioning of each magnetic strip, the magnets are permitted to attract each other thereby closing the wound.
-The WoundZIpper is an elegant solution, which replaces time consuming, scar prone, and fear inducing devices such as sutures and staples, and replaces other less effective wound closure devices such as Steri-Strips that fail to close the wound uniformly along its entire length.
+The WoundZipper is an elegant solution, which replaces time consuming, scar prone, and fear inducing devices such as sutures and staples, and replaces other less effective wound closure devices such as Steri-Strips that fail to close the wound uniformly along its entire length.

 WHEN WILL THE PATENT RIGHTS EXPIRE?